Roman Popadiuk: Background

-Roman Popadiuk was born on May 30, 1950 in a DP camp in Austria to Ukrainian parents brought to Germany as forced laborers.
+Roman Popadiuk was born on May 30, 1950, in a DP camp in Austria to Ukrainian parents brought to Germany as forced laborers.
 He received a B.A. from Hunter College in 1973, and a PhD from CUNY Graduate Center in 1981.
 He was an adjunct lecturer in Political Science at Brooklyn College in New York City.

 He joined the United States Foreign Service in 1981.
 From 1982 to 1984, he worked as a diplomat in Mexico City.
 From 1984 to 1986, he worked in the Department of State and in the National Security Council.

 From 1986 to 1989, he served as Assistant Press Secretary, then Special Assistant to the President and Deputy Press Secretary for Foreign Affairs and Deputy Assistant under Ronald Reagan.
 He served as Deputy Assistant to the President and Deputy Press Secretary for Foreign Affairs under George H. W. Bush, from 1989 to 1992.

 He served as the first United States Ambassador to Ukraine under George H.W.
 Bush from 1992 to 1993.
 From 1993 to 1995, he taught at the Foreign Service Institute.
 From 1995 to 1998, he served as the International Affairs Adviser on the staff of the Office of the Commandant at the Industrial College of the Armed Forces at Fort McNair in Washington, D.C.
-For 13 years from 1999–2012, he served as the Executive Director of the George Bush Presidential Library Foundation at Texas A&M University in College Station, Texas.
+For 13 years from 1999 to 2012, he served as the executive director of the George Bush Presidential Library Foundation at Texas A&M University in College Station, Texas.